realJohnDoe/kenpo-notes/content/comparisons_f/Glancing vs. Triggered vs. Thrusting Salute 👀🔫🗡️🫡.md

 ## [[Thrusting Salute 🗡️🫡]]

 - Against [[Right Front Kick ➡️🦶⬆️]]
-- Involves a kick after a left downward block with the heel palm at the end
+- Involves a kick after a left downward block
+- heel palm at the end